Lord Chancellor: Head of the judiciary

-When peers had the right to be tried for felonies or for high treason by other peers in the House of Lords (instead of commoners on juries), the lord high steward, instead of the lord chancellor, would preside.
+When peers had the right to be tried for felonies or for high treason by other peers in the House of Lords (instead of by commoners on juries), the lord high steward, instead of the lord chancellor, would preside.
 This also occurred in impeachment trials.
 The office of lord high steward has generally remained vacant since 1421.
 Whenever a peer was to be tried in the House of Lords, a lord high steward would be appointed pro hac vice [for this occasion].
 In many cases, the lord chancellor would merely be elevated to the office of lord high steward temporarily.
 Trials of peers in the House of Lords were abolished in 1948, and impeachment is considered obsolete, so this is unlikely to occur again.

 The judicial functions of the lord chancellor (as opposed to his role in the administration of the court system) were removed by the Constitutional Reform Act 2005.